 When Digital Craftsmanship Meets Bohemian Glass Art

 Glass is considered the ultimate challenge in CGI.
 No other material exposes mediocre renderings as mercilessly as transparent objects.
-The challenge lies not only in the transparency itself, but also in the way light is refracted, scattered, and absorbed.
-In this project, the question was whether the iconic Double, Bonbori, and Mona floor lamps could not only be reproduced, but whether their physical presence and the emotional warmth of their light could be made digitally tangible.
-We are using this CGI project as a visual experiment to show how manual 3D modeling and strategic design can create a quality that is in no way inferior to classic photography and allows the viewer to literally feel the materiality.
+The challenge lies not only in the transparency itself but in the way light is refracted, scattered, and absorbed.
+For this project, the question was whether the iconic Double, Bonbori, and Mona floor lamps could not only be rendered but whether their physical presence and the emotional warmth of their light could be made digitally tangible.
+We used this CGI project as a visual experiment to demonstrate how manual 3D modeling and strategic design can produce a quality that is in no way inferior to classic photography and allows the viewer to literally feel the materiality.

 The Physics of Imperfection: Double and Mona

-A perfect rendering often appears sterile and implausible.
-Real glass comes alive thanks to its microscopic irregularities.
-For the visualization of the Double and Mona models, the focus was on the physics of light.
-The simulation involved what is known as dispersion.
-This is the physical effect whereby light splits into minimal color spectra at the edges of thick glass.
-In the digital reproduction, the glass of the Mona gains visual weight and haptic thickness.
-It does not appear as a thin digital skin but as a solid, heavy body.
-This depth of detail in the product visualization ensures that the material is accepted as real before the eye can raise any rational doubts.
+A perfect rendering often looks sterile and unrealistic.
+Real glass comes to life through its microscopic imperfections.
+For the visualization of the Double and Mona models, the focus was deeply rooted in the physics of light.
+The simulation involved what is known as dispersion—the physical effect in which light splits into minute color spectra at the edges of thick glass.
+As a result, the glass of the Mona gains visual weight and a tactile sense of thickness in the digital reproduction.
+It does not appear as a thin digital skin but rather as a solid, heavy object.
+This level of detail in the product visualization ensures that the material is accepted as real even before the eye can raise any rational doubts.

 Digital Twin: Why We Modeled Brokis Lamps Photorealistically